Jackson Walker LLP - The Inside View

 • Our attorneys have represented clients in more than 85 countries and territories.

-• We are currently ranked nationally in 27 practice areas in the U.S. News “Best Law Firms” rankings and we have nine Chambers-ranked practice groups.
-Jackson Walker has a high partner-to-associate ratio, and we take pride in staffing clients’ matters efficiently.
+• We are currently ranked nationally in 26 practice areas in the “Best Law Firms” rankings, we have 23 Chambers-ranked practice groups, and we’ve been recognized in the BTI Client Service A-Team List multiple times Jackson Walker has a high partner-to-associate ratio, and we take pride in staffing clients’ matters efficiently.
 Our associates are expected to take on responsibility right from the start.
-With a broad client base, our associates handle a wide variety of quality work and deal directly with clients early in their careers.
+With a broad client base, our associates handle a wide variety of high quality work and deal directly with clients early in their careers.

 Recruitment

-Recruitment outside OCIs: We participate in the following Texas based interview programs: Notre Dame Dallas Interview Program, Southern Legal Interview Program (SLIP), Texas on Tour Interview Program (UVA, Georgetown and Northwestern), Duke, Penn Law Regional Program, Vanderbilt Job Fair and the WashU Texas Interview Program.
-JW focuses on diversity and participates in the following diversity job fairs: Sunbelt Minority Job Fair, Southeastern Minority Job Fair, Southwest Black Law Student Job Fair and Lavender Law Career Fair.
+Recruitment outside OCIs: We participate in the following Texas-based interview programs at: Notre Dame, Vanderbilt and Washington & Lee, WashU.
 We also recruit students attending out of state law schools who have previously lived in Texas and who apply online or submit their resumes through resume drops.

 Summer program components: The JW summer program lasts nine weeks.
-Summer associates are placed in a practice area with their preferences taken into account and receives both a partner and associate mentor.
+Summer associates are placed in a practice area with their preferences taken into account, and they receive both a partner and associate mentors.
 In addition to substantive work assignments, summer associates will have the opportunity to participate in a mock trial/hearing based on an active case, or a mediation seminar.
 We also include social events each week that highlight each city.
-These include statewide summer associate event, volunteer events, client visits, partner events, associates night out, cooking classes, fitness activities, sporting events and any number of informal gatherings.
+These include the firmwide summer associate event, volunteer events, client visits, partner events, associates’ night out, cooking classes, fitness activities, sporting events and any number of informal gatherings.

 Social media: